teivah/100-go-mistakes/README.md

 ![](cover.png)

+## Author

+Teiva Harsanyi is a senior software engineer at Docker.
+He worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
+He is passionate about Go and how to design and implement reliable applications.

+**Note:** If you're struggling to afford the book, please DM me [@teivah](https://twitter.com/teivah).

 ## Quotes

 > "This should be the required reading for all Golang developers before they touch code in Production...
 It's the Golang equivalent of the legendary 'Effective Java' by Joshua Bloch."